 If you're a luxury traveler, the sky's the limit!
 There's no real upper limit as to what you can spend in Mexico, so you could be looking at anywhere between $100 and $500 a day while you're there.

 And if you're a digital nomad that's looking to live in Mexico for a month or more, your monthly costs will be even lower.
-I lived in Sayulita for three months on just $20 a day, in Guanajuato for a month for just $25 a day, and Playa del Carmen for a month for $30 a day.
+One digital nomad lived in Sayulita for three months on just $20 a day, in Guanajuato for a month for only $25 a day, and Playa del Carmen for a month for $30 a day.

 Figuring Out Mexican Money